Pythoniha/Online-Medical-Assistans/README.md

 5. Specialized patient monitoring 6.
 Drug information Bank ( Dash - Seaborn - Bokeh )
 7. Intelligent analysis of generic drugs with generic (Machine Learning )
 8. Intelligent drug analysis Generic with herbal medicines (Machine Learning )
-9. Intelligent analysis of medical tests only from the test and analysis sheet (_ORC_)
+9. Intelligent analysis of medical tests only from the test and analysis sheet (_OCR_)
 10. Disease information bank
 11. Analysis of the proposed drugs according to tests ( Deep Neural Network )
 12. Intelligent diagnosis of diseases using test results and symptoms Clinical (Deep Learning)